 Amesbury schools dispute value of 'true friend' in lawsuit response

-Braintree-based Sankey, Meinelt & Fisher, LLP filed a complaint in U.S. District Court on behalf of the Amesbury Public Schools on Wednesday, Aug.
-5 disputing a recent decision by the state Bureau of Special Education Appeals.
+Braintree-based Sankey, Meinelt & Fisher LLP filed a complaint in U.S. District Court on behalf of the Amesbury Public Schools on Wednesday, disputing a recent decision by the state Bureau of Special Education Appeals.

-According to the complaint, the district director of student services Dr. Lynn Catarius created a new, self-contained Life Skills Program at the middle school focused on academics, pre-vocational experience and social skills development after spending a day shadowing Uma when she was in sixth grade.
+According to the complaint, the district director of student services, Lynn Catarius, created a new, self-contained Life Skills Program at the middle school focused on academics, pre-vocational experience and social skills development after spending a day shadowing Uma when she was in sixth grade.

-Six students were selected to take part in the new Life Skills Program which began in late January of 2019, but it was rejected by Uma's parents, who were concerned about structure and content interfering with their daughter's ability to function as a full member of the community.
+Six students were selected to take part in the new Life Skills Program, which began in late January 2019 but it was rejected by Uma's parents, who were concerned about structure and content interfering with their daughter's ability to function as a full member of the community.

 The Bureau of Special Education Appeals also stated that Uma's parents failed to meet the burden of proof that the Life Skills Program was inappropriate but also found that they are entitled to reimbursement for the student's placement at the Merrimac Heights Academy where Uma has "found her place socially" and "developed her first true friendship."